mre/mre.github.io.v2/blog/2017-rust-for-rubyists.md

 </a>

 This boilerplate could be put into a crate to make it reusable for others.
-With that, we get to a solution that rivals Ruby's elegance.
+With that, we arrive at a solution that rivals Ruby's elegance.

 <a class="example" href="https://play.rust-lang.org/?gist=a66785b44094bacb78fa8dd822bfeab5&version=stable">
 <div class="rust icon"></div>